5monkeys/django-bananas/README.rst

     python3 -m pip install django-bananas

-Using the admin feature requires djangorestframework and drf-yasg and it's recommended to install django-bananas with the `drf` extra to keep those in
+Using DRF specific features like Bananas Admin and fencing requires djangorestframework and drf-yasg and it's recommended to install django-bananas with the ``drf`` extra to keep those in sync:
-sync:

 .. code-block:: bash